 While The Punisher looks great for its era and plays well, it doesn’t feel as authentic and/or larger-than-life as the other Marvel games in this collection.
 The only recognizable Punisher villains are Bruno Costa (who appears as a gangster but not in his later demonic form), Bushwacker, and Kingpin, the final boss.
 Jigsaw is nowhere to be seen, nor are heroic allies like Daredevil and Black Widow.
 Punisher's pal, Microchip, only shows up on the continue screen.
 Besides regular gangsters and ninjas, the enemies also consist of robots and the cybernetic Reavers – goofy characters who are more commonly pitted against the X-Men.
 Overall, it seems like Capcom’s designers understood the Punisher’s brutality but not his limited rogues’ gallery or place in the Marvel universe.

 Like most beat 'em ups, the best way to enjoy The Punisher is in co-op.
 Local co-op is simple enough, but online co-op has an unexpected wrinkle.
 Only the fighting games in this collection have matchmaking.
-To play The Punisher online, players must select Custom Match and then use Steam's invite system or room codes to join up with another player.
+To play The Punisher online, players must select Custom Match and then use room codes or the console or PC's invite system to join up with another player.
 The lack of matchmaking for The Punisher is disappointing, especially given that the collection already has a matchmaking system for every other title.

 Marvel vs. Capcom Fighting Collection: Arcade Classics sells for $49.99 on PlayStation, Switch, and Steam.
 It will be released on Xbox in 2025.
 The Steam version is Steam Deck compatible.